discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 ```

 ::: tip
 On Windows, you may be able to use the `Win + .` keyboard shortcut to open up an emoji picker can be used for quick, easy access to all the unicode emojis available to you.
-Some of the emojis listed above may not be there, though (e.g the 0-9 emojis).
+Some of the emojis listed above may not be there, though (e.g the keycap emojis, which run from 0 to 10).
 :::